 Lecturer, Department of Human and Organizational Development

-Teaching: I teach and develop various curriculum for the Human & Organizational Development undergraduate capstone internship.
-I also teach the preparatory class for the capstone internship experience, Talent Management & Organizational Fit (2400).
-I utilize creative practices in teaching such as theater and improvisation, human-centered design, and storytelling.
+Teaching: I teach the preparatory class for the capstone internship experience, Talent Managment and Organizational Fit (2400).
+I also teach and develop various curriculums for the Human and Organizational Development undergraduate capstone internship.
+I utilize creative practices in teaching theater and improvisation, creative writing and storytelling.

-Service: I serve on the Peabody College Standing Academic Standards and Procedures Committee of Faculty Council, and I am a Faculty VUCeptor.
-As a VUCeptor I mentor first-year student groups and individual students.
+Service: I serve on the Peabody Faculty Council; chair the Equity, Diversity and Inclusion committee for the Faculty Council; and serve as Faculty VUCeptor.
+As a VUCeptor, I mentor individual first-year students.

 Community Engagement: I belong to a number of organizations in the Nashville community.
-I am a contributing artist for the Arts & Business Council Work Creative Program, serve on the board of the Richland Park Library and the Third Coast Project, and am an active volunteer in Metro Schools.
+I serve on the board of Actors Bridge Ensemble and am an active volunteer with Metropolitan Nashville Public Schools.
+I am also a writer and occasional performer in local theater.